98khongmin/98khongmin.github.io/index.md

 ## Header 2
  -This is Header 2
-First | Second
+Instruments | Languages
 ------------ | -------------
-Content from cell 1 | Content from cell 2
-Content in the first column | Content in the second column
+Guitar | Java
+Piano | HTML
+Drum Set | CSS
+Bass Guitar | MySQL

 ### Header 3
  -This is Header 3